-49 See 302 F Supp 3d 585 (SDNY 2018).
+60 See 302 F Supp 3d 585 (SDNY 2018).

-their websites to direct users' browsers to Twitter, where the content was hosted, to retrieve the image.
-The prevailing law prior to Goldman had been that the entity engaging in a public display is that which is hosting the content - in this instance, Twitter.
-The Goldman court disagreed, finding that the defendants' embedding of the photo constituted a public display within the meaning of the Copyright Act insofar as the defendants had taken active steps to allow the image to be shown.
-In what might be seen as a philosophical departure from the strict adherence to statutory text reflected in ReDigi, the Goldman court noted that 'mere technical distinctions invisible to the user should not be the lynchpin on which copyright lies'.
-50 Following the court's decision, most of the media defendants settled prior to trial, and the plaintiff voluntarily dismissed the case as to the remaining two defendants.
+be shown.
+In what might be seen as a philosophical departure from the strict adherence to statutory text reflected in Capitol Records, LLC v.
+ReDigi, the Goldman court noted that 'mere technical distinctions invisible to the user should not be the lynchpin on which copyright lies'.
+61 Following the court's decision, most of the media defendants settled prior to trial, and the plaintiff voluntarily dismissed the case as to the remaining two defendants.